Have you been wondering how to create your own documents with Mendix? This reference will tell you how to do it!

 Before you start producing a document with Mendix, it is advisable to make a draft version of the document you want to produce.
 You can sketch something on a piece of paper or ask your customer to provide you with an example.
 Either way, it is good to have in mind what you want to achieve.

 Using your desired document, you can choose a strategy for producing it.
 Mendix offers numerous options for producing documents using the out-of-the-box document template functionality, but you may find that the Mendix features are not sufficient to generate your document.
 Don’t worry.
-For alternative ways of producing documents with Mendix, see 5 Alternative Ways of Creating Documents.
+For an alternative way of producing documents with Mendix, see Alternative Way of Creating Documents.

 For our example, we’ve concluded that the Mendix functionality does suffice.
 So, let’s have a look at how this works with an example.

 In this application, customers can purchase products.
 They will do so by creating orders and selecting the products they want to purchase.
 To be able to present the customer with an overview of their order, a PDF will be created and sent to the customer as an attachment to their confirmation email.
 The order should show the customer details, the logo of the company, the products with their price, and the total value of the order.

 4 Generating a Document with Out-of-the-Box Mendix Functionality

 The domain model for this application looks like this: